dianamboya/Calculator/README.md

 # Calculator
-A calculator build using python programming language, and python GUI
+A calculator built using python programming language, and python GUI